Ian Niall

 Ian Niall (7 November 1916 – 24 June 2002), born John Kincaid McNeillie, was a writer from Galloway, Scotland.
 He wrote works under both these names.

+Biography

 He was born in Old Kilpatrick, to parents from the Machars in South West Scotland.
 He moved back to Galloway at 18 months old, and the area formed a basis for his early fiction.

-In the 1940s he moved to North Wales, where his son, the writer Andrew McNeillie, was born.
-He died in Chesham, Buckinghamshire, in south-east England.
+In the 1940s, he moved to North Wales, where his son, the writer Andrew McNeillie, was born.

+Niall died in Chesham, Buckinghamshire, in south-east England.

 Films

-The 1951 film No Resting Place, based on Ian Niall's novel, was directed by Paul Rotha and produced by Colin Lesslie Productions.
-It starred Michael Gough.
+The 1951 film No Resting Place, based on Niall's novel, was directed by Paul Rotha and produced by Colin Lesslie Productions.
+It stars Michael Gough.

 The 1964 film A Tiger Walks, directed by Norman Tokar and starring Vera Miles and Brian Keith, is also based on Niall's works.